 Q: I am currently in the U.S. in a visa category other than F-1 or J-1 and I am interested in changing my status to F-1 or J-1.
 What are the options and procedures for changing my status?

 A: There are two manners by which you may change your immigration status.

 Change status by traveling: You will need to depart the U.S. and re-enter the country in F-1 or J-1 status.
 This will require you to receive an initial I-20 or DS-2019 from UNC-Chapel Hill, which you will take to apply for an F-1 or J-1 visa at a US embassy.
 ISSS recommends that you apply in your home country or country of permanent residency.

 Change status within the U.S.: You will need to submit an application to U.S. Citizenship and Immigration Services (USCIS) requesting a change from your current non-immigrant status to F-1 or J-1.
 With this option you do NOT need to depart the country.
 Instead you will pay a fee to USCIS and submit Form I-539 along with supporting application materials for review and approval by USCIS.
 Be aware that adjudication of the application may take several months.
-Currently the processing time for this type of application is especially slow with some cases taking as long as 12 MONTHS for adjudication.
 Please contact Jessica Larsen at Jessica_Larsen@kenan-flagler.unc.edu if you plan to apply for a change of status within the U.S. You will be provided a checklist and instructions for changing your status.

 Q: After arriving in the U.S. what do I need to bring to “check-in” (report to my U.S. school)?

 A: Check-in is required for all international students, even students that are not receiving a visa eligibility document from UNC-Chapel Hill.
 Failing to check-in with the MBA International Student Advisor may result in the termination of your SEVIS record (which will invalidate your legal status in the U.S.).